These questions and answers were developed by current members of

 Is Marching Band a good social experience?

-Yes!
+Absolutely!
 Marching band is a great social experience.
-You get to
+You get

-interact with other students and closely work together as a team.
+to interact with other students and closely work together as a

-athletic bands it is difficult to come in with a major that an
+involved in both athletic bands it is difficult to come in with a

-older member of the band does not already have!
-Those folks
+major that an older member of the band does not already have!

 How much does it cost to be in the Marching Band?

 The fee for new members is $45.
-For wind and front ensemble
+For wind, percussion and front

-players, this fee covers an in-stands hat, an under-uniform shirt
+ensemble players, this fee covers an in-stands hat, an

-and a copy of the season DVD.
-The shirt and hat are required for
+under-uniform shirt and a copy of the season DVD.
+The shirt and hat

-guard, this fee covers their warm up uniforms and a copy of the
+their warm-ups, uniforms, and a copy of the season DVD.

-season DVD.
-Returning members pay $10 each year to help defray the
+Returning members pay $10 each year to help defray the costs of

-Butler, including all guard, drum line, and pit instruments, costs
+guard, drum line, and pit instruments, costs $20.
+This fee creates

-$10.
-This fee creates a fund to keep these instruments in good
+a fund to keep these instruments in good repair.

 Do I need my own instrument?

-mellophones, trombones, marching baritones and tubas.
-We also
+trombones, marching baritones and tubas.
+We also provide all

 amplifiers.
 This instrumental rental fee is charged for all